yeehaa123/elab/h2020/proposal/erc_proposal_template.md

 arguments> numbers, inclusion, universities lose authority over education

-The project Coding the Humanities seeks to increase the number of humanities students that have programming skills which allow them to shape and create digital tools that meet their research needs and encourages new forms of learning. teachning and knowledge production.
+The project Coding the Humanities seeks to increase the number of humanities students that have programming skills which allow them to shape and create digital tools that meet their particular research needs and encourage new forms of learning. teachning and knowledge production.
 This skillset will sensitize the students to their technological environment and make them aware of the challenges and opportunities ITC offers for humanities research.
+The goal is to elevate the processes of tool building to the status of research in the humanities; engaging humanities students and scholars with technology in order to empower them to proactively develop the tools they use and to collaborate with others within and outside academia will stimulate mutually beneficial cooperation between the humanities and other fields, and between academia and non-academia.

 This goal is pursued by the conception and development of an online learning platform which is complemented by an according offline space.
 This approach avoids the mere transfer of offline teaching methods into the online world, like typicall for many MOOCs, but explores what offline collaboration can be informed by startegies applied with online tools and how innovative offline practices can initiate and foster online cooperation.